katinkab/AnswerSetLAD/README.md

 The answer set is a set of literals _pat(featurenumber,featurevalue)_ which are combined by AND gates.
 This answer set represents the prime pattern `NOT feature 9 AND NOT feature 10`.

 The answer set of each program is one pattern fulfilling the given constraints.
-To see all optimal patterns use the `-n 0` option:
+To see all optimal patterns use the `-n 0` option of _clingo_:
 ```
 $ clingo data/10x10input.asp AnswerSetLAD_primepattern.asp -c sign=1 -c degree=2 -c homogeneity=100 -c prevalence=0 -n 0